novosco/techblog/source/2014-04-18-let-s-talk-dr.html.markdown

 Example of DR:

-- Full or partial fail-over of IT systems to a secondary location.
+- Full or partial failover of IT systems to a secondary location.

 Typically businesses go through a process of detailing a business continuity plan (BCP).
 This plan covers a set of prescribed failure scenarios including roles and responsibilities of the organisations staff.
 The delegation of responsibility should be clear an understood as to who is executing what task within the BCP - and understanding the reporting of progress of completing these tasks.